 Based on The Parable of the Talents, that way of thinking is misguided.
 The correct approach is to be faithful over the little we do have to prove ourselves, then we’ll be trusted with more.

 The More You Receive, The More That’s Required

-The next lesson we can learn from the parable of the talents is that the more you receive, the more that’s required.
-This lesson goes hand in hand with us being given based on our ability.
+The next lesson we can learn from The Parable of the Talents is that the more you receive, the more that’s required.
+This lesson goes hand in hand with us being given based on our abilities.
 The servant that was given five talents was given it because he was able to manage five talents.
-Likewise, the servants who were given five and five were given those amounts because that’s what they were able to handle.
+Likewise, the servants who were given two and one were given those amounts because that’s what they were able to handle.

 Do What You Can With What You Have

-Another lesson the parable of the talent teaches is that you should do what you can with what you have.
-Although we are not entrusted with the same amounts in life, we shouldn’t make that an excuse to not do our best with what we are entrusted with.
+Another lesson The Parable of the Talents teaches is that you should do what you can with what you have.
+Although we are not entrusted with the same amounts in life, we shouldn’t make that an excuse to not do our best with what we were entrusted with.

 The servants that received five and two talents both had a 100% return even though they were given different amounts.
 In the end, quality is preferred over quantity.
 In terms of quantity, although it won’t amount to the same, all of us can make a certain percentage improvement on what we currently have.

 For example, while you may not be able to qualify for a loan to buy machines to start a big bakery, surely you can do something with your home stove.
 Similarly, as a married person with children, you may not have as much time as a single person, but you can maximize the time you have.